technologicgroup/cluster-boost/README.md

   .collect(c -> c.stream().allMatch(Boolean::booleanValue));    // Line 5
 ```

-- Line 1 - define a chain on a cluster
+### Line 1 - define a chain on a cluster

 You can also define a cluster group to run a chain

-- Line 2 - add a new chain step with **RunnableBean** operation on every node
+### Line 2 - add a new chain step

+The **RunnableBean** operation will be performed on every node, and
-The result of this step will be passed as an argument to the next chain step for every node
+the result of this step will be passed as an argument to the next chain step for every node

-- Line 3 - add a new chain step with **TaskBean** operation on every node
+### Line 3 - add a new chain step

 Result of the previous step chain will pass as an argument to the **TaskBean**.

 For now no operations on the cluster actually are not running yet but if you say to the chain **run**: